rafifsr/rafifsr.github.io/aboutme.md

 title: About me
 ---

 Hi!
-My name is Rafif and welcome to my personal website!
+My name is Rafif, and welcome to my website!

 ### My story
-- I am an undergraduate student at RWTH Aachen University in Germany, majoring in mechanical engineering, specializing in process systems engineering.
+- I am an undergraduate student at RWTH Aachen University in Germany, majoring in mechanical engineering and specializing in process systems engineering.
 - I come from Indonesia and I have lived in Germany since 2020.
 - I have experience working in academia (Chair for Process Systems Engineering @ RWTH) and industry (Process Automation @ Siemens).
+- I am finishing my undergraduate studies and writing my Bachelor's thesis at the Chair for Process Systems Engineering at RWTH on optimal stopping for stochastic processes in chemical engineering.
+- After finishing my studies at RWTH, I will be attending Purdue University to pursue a Ph.D. in chemical engineering.

 ### My interests
 I find interest in multidisciplinary topics and am always eager to learn.